AilWe/GPGPU/README.md

 # GPGPU
-General purpose GPU
+General purpose GPU.
-realTimeJuliaSet is in the finalproject folder
+realTimeJuliaSet is in the finalproject folder.